apostrophecms/apostrophe-documentation/docs/getting-started/apostrophe-cli.md

 ::: tip NOTE
-The CLI will automatically append `-widgets` to the end of your module name for you.
-Apostrophe expects widget modules to end with `-widgets` when they are used in templates.
+The CLI will automatically append `-widgets` to the end of your module name for you since Apostrophe expects widget modules to end with `-widgets`.
 :::

 You will then need to register this widget module in `app.js` so it is